alecmeade/cs242_final_alec_daniel/README.md

 ### Video Data
 The video data used to train the models used in this project comes from six individual uncompressed videos that are commonly used for testing video compression quality.
 They were selected to have varying degrees of detail, noise, motion in various parts of the image.
 All data used in this project has been uploaded to [Kaggle and can be found here]( https://www.kaggle.com/alecmeade/cs242-final).
+To download the data from Kaggle you will need to create a directory in google drive at "My Drive\Kaggle" and "My Drive\Kaggle\Datasets".
+Furthermore, within the kaggle directory you must store kaggle api key as seen in this [example](https://medium.com/@yvettewu.dw/tutorial-kaggle-api-google-colaboratory-1a054a382de0).
 The six datasets are as follows:

 1. **Beauty**:
   * Stationary camera and black background